4. Investigatory records

 Notwithstanding any other provision of this subsection, where it shall appear that the information requested or to be examined will jeopardize the safety of any person or jeopardize any investigation in progress or may be otherwise inappropriate to release, such information may be withheld.
 This exception shall be narrowly construed to prevent disclosure of information that would be harmful to a bona fide law enforcement purpose or the public safety.
 Whenever a law enforcement official determines that it is necessary to withhold information, the official shall issue a brief statement explaining the decision.

 The availability of investigatory records for public disclosure may depend on the phase of the investigation.
-New Mexico Attorney General’s Office, Inspection of Public Records Act Compliance Guide, 16, (8th ed.
+New Mexico Attorney General’s Office, Inspection of Public Records Act Compliance Guide, 12, (8th ed.
 2015).
 For instance, a person’s name will no longer be confidential once the investigation is closed and the person is charged with a crime.
 Id.
 “However, if the target of an investigation . . . is not charged, that person’s identity can remain confidential even after the investigation is closed.”
 Id.
-Generally, information obtained during active investigations is not publicly available if any information would “reveal confidential sources, information or individuals accused but not charged with a crime.”
-See NMSA 1978 § 14-2-1(A)(4).
-Because an investigation is closed does not necessarily mean that information from the investigation is available for inspection.
-If the material reveals “confidential sources, information or individuals accused but not charged with a crime,” it will remain confidential despite the investigation being closed.
-Id.
+Generally, information obtained during active investigations is not publicly available, even after the investigation is closed, if it would reveal confidential sources, methods or information, individuals accused but not charged with a crime, or victims of—or non-law enforcement witnesses to—certain alleged crimes.
+See NMSA 1978 § 14-2-1(D).

 Most records generated by investigators while investigating a law-enforcement matter—whether enforcing a law with criminal penalties, or civil or administrative sanctions—are not public records until the trial for which they were gathered is over.
 See much more detail in discussion above for the exemption for "confidential law enforcement investigatory records."

-ORS 192.345(3) (formerly 192.501(3)) provides a conditional exemption for investigatory information compiled in criminal investigations while allowing only limited circumstances in which a record or arrest or the report of a crime may remain confidential.
-This exemption does not expire when the investigation is closed, though the closed status of the governmental investigation decreases the government’s interest in maintaining confidentiality.
-See Attorney General Manual, § I(E)(4)(d)(3).
+ORS 192.345(3) (formerly ORS 192.501(3)) provides a conditional exemption for investigatory information compiled in criminal investigations while allowing only limited circumstances in which a record or arrest or the report of a crime may remain confidential.
+This exemption can still apply when the investigation is closed, though the closed status of the governmental investigation decreases the government’s interest in maintaining confidentiality.
+See Attorney General’s Manual, § I(G)(a)(3).

 Records for criminal law enforcement including “all records relating to the investigation of crime, including those maintained on any individual or compiled in the course of a criminal investigation by any law enforcement agency” are generally excluded from disclosure by Exemption (D) to the extent that disclosure could interfere with criminal investigation or enforcement proceedings, would deprive a person of a fair trial or impartial proceedings, could reasonably be expected to disclose a confidential source, would disclose investigation or prosecution techniques or procedures, or could endanger the life or safety of an individual.
 R.I.
 Gen. Laws § 38-2-2(4)(D).
 The disclosure of these types of records is determined on a case by case basis using the factors set forth in the statute.